-THE FOLLOWING IS A SUMMARY OF THE CIRCUMSTANCES AND PURPOSES FOR WHICH YOUR HEALTH INFORMATION MAY BE USED AND DISCLOSED
+THE FOLLOWING IS A SUMMARY OF THE CIRCUMSTANCES UNDER WHICH AND PURPOSES FOR WHICH YOUR HEALTH INFORMATION MAY BE USED AND DISCLOSED:

-TREATMENT: Capital Caring Health may use your health information to coordinate care within the Hospice and with others involved in your care, such as your attending physician, members of the Hospice interdisciplinary team and other health care professionals who have agreed to assist the Hospice in coordinating care.
-For example, physicians involved in your care will need information about your symptoms to prescribe appropriate medications.
-The Hospice also may disclose your health care information to individuals outside of the Hospice involved in your care including family members, clergy who you have designated, pharmacists, suppliers of medical equipment or other health care professionals.
+TO PROVIDE TREATMENT: Capital Caring Health may use your health information to coordinate care within the Hospice and with others involved in your care, such as your attending physician, members of the Hospice interdisciplinary team and other health care professionals who have agreed to assist the Hospice in coordinating care.
+For example, physicians involved in your care will need information about your symptoms in order to prescribe appropriate medications.
+The Hospice also may disclose your health care information to individuals outside of Capital Caring Health involved in your care including family members, clergy who you have designated, pharmacists, suppliers of medical equipment or other health care professionals.

-TO OBTAIN PAYMENT: The Hospice may include your health information in invoices to collect payment from third parties for the care you receive from the Hospice.
-For example, the Hospice may be required by your health insurer to provide information regarding your health care status so that the insurer will reimburse you or the Hospice.
+TO OBTAIN PAYMENT: Capital Caring Health may include your health information in invoices to collect payment from third parties for the care you receive from Hospice.
+For example, the Hospice may be required by your health insurer to provide information regarding your health care status so that the insurer will reimburse you or Hospice.
 The Hospice also may need to obtain prior approval from your insurer and may need to explain to the insurer your need for hospice care and the services that will be provided to you.

-TO CONDUCT HEALTH CARE OPERATIONS: Capital Caring Health may use and disclose health information for its own operations to facilitate the function of the Hospice and as necessary to provide quality care to all the Hospice's patients.
-Health care operations include such activities as:
+TO CONDUCT HEALTH CARE OPERATIONS: Capital Caring Health may use and disclose health information for its own operations in order to facilitate the function of the Hospice and as necessary to provide quality care to all of the Hospice's patients.
+Health care operations includes such activities as:

-- Quality assessment and improvement activities. - Activities designed to improve health or reduce health care costs. - · Protocol development, case management and care coordination. - Contacting health care providers and patients with information about treatment alternatives and other related functions that do not include treatment. - · Professional review and performance evaluation. - · Training programs including those in which students, trainees or practitioners in health care learn under supervision. - · Training of non-health care professionals. - · Accreditation, certification, licensing or credentialing activities. - Review and auditing, including compliance reviews, medical reviews, legal services and compliance programs. - Business planning and development including cost management and planning related analyses and formulary development. - Business management and general administrative activities of the Hospice. - Fundraising for the benefit of the Hospice.
+- · Quality assessment and improvement activities. - · Activities designed to improve health or reduce health care costs. - · Protocol development, case management and care coordination. - · Contacting health care providers and patients with information about treatment alternatives and other related functions that do not include treatment. - · Professional review and performance evaluation. - Training programs including those in which students, trainees or practitioners in health care learn under supervision. - · Training of non-health care professionals. - Accreditation, certification, licensing or credentialing activities. - Review and auditing, including compliance reviews, medical reviews, legal services and compliance programs. - Business planning and development including cost management and planning related analyses and formulary development. - · Business management and general administrative activities of the Hospice. - · Fundraising for the benefit of the Hospice.

-For example, Capital Caring Health may use your health information to evaluate its staff performance, combine your health information with other Hospice patients in evaluating how to more effectively serve all Capital Caring Health Hospice Services patients or disclose your health information to members of the Capital Caring Health Hospice Services workforce for training purposes.
+For example, Capital Caring Health may use your health information to evaluate its staff performance, combine your health information with other hospice patients in evaluating how to more effectively serve all hospice patients, disclose your health information to hospice staff and contracted personnel for training purposes, use your health information to contact you as a reminder regarding a visit to you, or contact you as part of general fundraising and community information mailings (unless you tell us you do not want to be contacted).